 - Coupons redeemable only with Blue Cab and Red Cab companies expire by December 31st of the year issued.

 - Taxicab coupon books are available to residents age 60 and older and to persons with disabilities.
-Coupons are redeemable only with Blue and Red Cab taxi companies for use within Oak Park.
+Coupons are redeemable only with Blue and Red Cab taxi companies.

 - Fee / Donation: $6.00 for a book valued at $10.00

 Stop into the Township Administration office for more information and to purchase coupons; books may also be mailed upon request.

 Oak Park Township